-Webbed feet even make them able to run on water when they are gaining speed before take off into the air.
+- Webbed feet even make them able to run on the water when they are gaining speed before taking off into the air.

-Lamellae assist the filtering of food from muddy water.
+- Lamellae assist in the filtering of food from muddy water.

 The following are some of the physiological adaptations of flamingos:

-Flamingos have excellent hearing sense.
+- Flamingos have excellent hearing senses.
 This is an important adaptation because vocalizations are extremely important for flamingos, through which the parents and chicks recognize each other and the flocks stay together.

-However, flamingos stand on one leg in both cool and warm environments, that is why scientists have doubt on the role of this posture in thermoregulation.
+- However, flamingos stand on one leg in both cool and warm environments, that is why scientists doubt the role of this posture in thermoregulation.

 Salt Glands In Nostrils

-Flamingos also have the ability to drink water of boiling temperature.
-This is a special adaptation because boiling geysers is the only source of freshwater for some flamingos.
+- Flamingos also can drink water at boiling temperature.
+This is a special adaptation because boiling geysers is the only source of fresh water for some flamingos.

 Flamingos Food Chain